 “Ordinary Americans are paying a price for this war,” Obama said.
-“It’s not the same price, obviously, as the price of oil is four times what it was before Iraq, you’re paying a price for this war,” Obama added.
+“It’s not the same price, obviously, as the price borne by our troops and their families.
+But it’s a price.”

 Oil industry analysts generally have attributed the surge in oil prices in part to instability in Iraq and uncertainty in the Middle East caused by threats of a conflict between the United States and Iran. …